rjfredrick/kinveyHelloworldNS/README.md

   * Grant Update to the Taps collection
 * add row to collection
 * create a 'demo/demo' user
+ * Or create a new user and modify main-view-model.ts

 ## App installation instructions
 * tns platform add ios